grafana/k6-learn/Modules/II-k6-Foundations/02-The-k6-CLI.md

 ## Changing settings in k6

 In this section, you learned how to use command-line flags and environment variables to change your script executes.
 You have also previously learned how to set some of these options within the script itself.
+Check the documentation for a [complete list of options](https://k6.io/docs/using-k6/k6-options/reference/).

 What happens if there is a conflict between these two ways of changing k6 settings?

-k6 always prioritizes settings in this order:
+k6 always [prioritizes settings](https://k6.io/docs/using-k6/k6-options/how-to/#order-of-precedence) in this order:
 1. Command-line flags
 1. Environment variables
 1. Exported k6 script options